 |Toilets||Located near the Archery Lawn and at the Botanic Gardens Visitor Centre in the Gardens|

 |Dogs||Dogs are not permitted in the Botanic Gardens|

 Starting from the Rolleston Ave entrance to the Gardens, turn left immediately and follow the wide path down to the Tudor-style Curators House and back to the Peacock Fountain.
 You'll enjoy the formal bedding displays in all their glory and the grand specimen trees scattered across the Armstrong Lawn.

-There's plenty more to discover if you have the time – the New Zealand Garden, the Water Garden, the Azalea and Magnolia Garden, the fascinating Conservatories and much much more.
-If you need to return, be sure to at least call in to the Visitor Centre for a quick look around at the exhibitions as well as the gift shop and cafe.
+There's plenty more to discover if you have the time – the New Zealand Garden, the Water Garden, the Azalea and Magnolia Garden, the fascinating conservatories and much more.
+If you need to return, be sure to at least call into the Visitor Centre for a quick look around at the exhibitions as well as the gift shop and cafe.